Tomas-Arevalo/InvenStory/README.md

 API_load.py and update_db

-Vend is the point of sale (POS) software we use at the Harvard Shop.
+Vend, now called LightSpeed, is the point of sale (POS) software we use at the Harvard Shop.
 It stores our inventory counts, sales data, and history of supplier orders (orders to get more inventory from suppliers).
 All of our raw data used in the project was pulled from the Vend API.
 Our functions for doing this can be found in the file API_load.py

 We will do our best to explain the elements of the Vend API that we used in our project, but if you have any other questions about the schema of the API, please take a look at: https://docs.vendhq.com/reference/introduction